This website is best viewed on a modern browser.

 Andrew Romay New Immigrant Center (ARNIC)

-This was a year of consolidation, innovation and growth.
-We launched a comprehensive workforce development program to support new immigrants in navigating the U.S. job market.
-This new initiative equips immigrants with the skills and resources to prepare for jobs in our changing economy and to overcome barriers to success.
+This was an exciting year of innovation and growth.
+Our robust workforce development program continued to equip immigrants with the skills and resources to prepare for jobs in the changing U.S. economy and to overcome barriers to success.

-The program includes a one-to-one professional mentoring program, individual career advising and job-readiness English classes.
-It has had a significant impact on new immigrants.
-Participants in the new mentoring program experienced a 23% decrease in unemployment.
-By the end of the program, 88% reported that they understood how to find a job in the U.S.
+The workforce development program includes three distinct services: a one-to-one professional mentoring program, individual career advising and job-readiness English classes.
+Participants in the mentoring program experienced a 25% decrease in unemployment.
+By the end of the program, 88% reported that they felt more confident about how to find a job in the U.S.

-The ESU national headquarters has once again become a vibrant and welcoming center for new immigrants.
+The ESU national headquarters offers a vibrant and welcoming space for new immigrants to study and learn together and to make connections across cultures.
 Our hybrid program combines the accessibility of online activities with the benefits of in-person learning.

 Learn more